gummipunkt/signalcow/README.md

     ```

 2.  **Edit the Service File:**
-    Open the new service file with a text editor (e.g., `sudo nano /etc/systemd/system/frontend.service`) and **carefully review and update all paths and settings** according to your server environment:
+    Open the new service file with a text editor (e.g., `sudo vim /etc/systemd/system/frontend.service`) and **carefully review and update all paths and settings** according to your server environment:
     *   `User` and `Group`: Set to a non-privileged user that will run the service.
     *   `WorkingDirectory`: Set to the absolute path where the service's code (e.g., frontend, backend) is located on your server (e.g., `/srv/signalbot/frontend`).
     *   `ExecStart`: